xplosionmind/old.tommi.space/_notes/public/Notes on Ten Arguments For Deleting Your Social Media Accounts.md

 > Your character is like your health, more valuable than anything you can buy.
 Don’t throw it away. - `p.
 45`

-- We’re like wolves: we can either be solitary or members of a pack of wolves.
+- We are like wolves: we can either be solitary or members of a pack of wolves.
 When we’re solitary wolves, we’re more free.
 We’re cautious, but also more capable of joy.
 When we’re in a pack, interactions with others become the most important thing in the world. - `p.
 45`
 - Comparison with **climate change denial** - `p.45`

 > The “Pack setting” of the “switch” makes you pay so much attention to your peers and your enemies in the world of packs that you can become blind to what’s happening right in front of your face. - `p.
 46`